Celebrating my Mom!

 quite special.
 I can still remember the smell of a warm corned beef sandwich.

-days, the catering, the cooking for the Saturday night dinner at the
+I won't go into too many details regarding her effort for my Bar Mitzvah.
+The stuffing of envelopes of invitations for days, the catering, and the cooking for the Saturday night dinner at the

 house.
 The memory that stands out is that my Bar Mitzvah was a week after my birthday, and since my birthday is around Thanksgiving, she was worried it would go unnoticed.
 So, she and Dad took me to get a watch on my